leonardobetti/GnomeMemorySaver/README.md

 Then just reboot.
 Check memory use afterward.
 Also, check the process list to make sure gnome-software is not running). packagekitd might be running, and it might be using quite a bit of RAM, but it should exit within 5 minutes.
 Let me know if that helps.

 ### 👉🏻 Trade-offs
-The command-not-found plugin in the shell will take a second or two longer to suggest installing a missing package, and you won't get periodic reminders to update your system.
-But if you manually open gnome-software periodically, you can still update that way.
-Just give yourself some other kind of regular reminder to patch.
+By disabling the command-not-found plugin in the shell, you may experience a slight delay of a second or two when receiving suggestions for installing missing packages.
+Additionally, you won't receive periodic reminders to update your system.
+However, you can still manually open gnome-software from time to time to perform updates.
+It's recommended to set up alternative methods or reminders to ensure you stay informed about important system patches and updates.